Back to Blog

 • How easy is it to actually book?

-A poorly designed website answers all four questions wrong — even if your actual experience is exceptional.
+A poorly designed website answers all four questions wrong — even if your actual restaurant or hotel experience is exceptional.

 The Most Common Problems

-Buried reservation process: Every extra click between landing on your site and completing a reservation loses guests.
-The path to booking should be immediate and obvious.
+Buried reservation process.
+Every extra click between landing on the site and completing a booking loses guests.
+Third-party reservation platforms that redirect off your domain break flow and feel unpolished.

 What High-Performing Hospitality Sites Do Differently

-• Cinematic hero imagery or video that sets the atmosphere immediately
+• Cinematic hero imagery or video that sets the atmosphere in the first 2 seconds

-• Mobile-first design with large tap targets and fast load
+• Mobile-first design with large tap targets, fast image loading, and thumb-friendly navigation

-• Clear communication of what makes the experience unique
+• Clear communication of what makes the experience distinct

-When we built the Fuji Omakase concept site, the brief was simple: make a reservation feel like part of the experience before guests arrive.
-Dark, cinematic, and designed to reflect the quality of what's being served.
+Our Fuji Omakase concept was designed around one idea: make the reservation feel like part of the experience before guests arrive.
+Dark, cinematic, and built to reflect the quality of what's being served.
+Fast enough that the first cinematic shot loads before a visitor even thinks about leaving.

-That is the standard every Las Vegas hospitality brand should hold their website to.
+That's the standard every Las Vegas hospitality brand should hold their website to — from Strip restaurants to off-Strip boutique hotels.

 What This Costs You If You Ignore It

-Every month your website underperforms, you are losing reservations to competitors whose websites do a better job of selling the experience.
-In a market like Las Vegas, that adds up fast.
+Every month your website underperforms, you're losing reservations to competitors whose websites do a better job of selling the experience.
+In a market like Las Vegas where guest acquisition cost is already high, that's money on the table every day.